 Beautiful Orvieto, with its grand Gothic Duomo and imposing position (perched atop soaring cliffs), is perhaps Umbria’s most enticing city.
-Located in southeastern Umbria, near the border with Lazio and the shores of Lake Corbara, Orvieto sits on a plateau that rises high above the green fields and vineyards blanketing the landscape nearby.
+Located in southeastern Umbria, near the border with Lazio and the shores of Lake Corbara, Orvieto sits on a plateau that rises high above the green fields and vineyards, blanketing the landscape nearby.
 Only an hour north of Rome, it’s a city famed for its cuisine and its crisp, white wine, making it an ideal destination for food and wine lovers.

 No one comes to Orvieto without spending time in its richly decorated Cathedral (or Duomo).
 Built in the 13th century to honor a relic found nearby, it boasts a splendidly decorated façade packed with mosaics and sculptures depicting Biblical characters and scenes.
 Inside, the magic continues with lavish chapels and a wealth of sacred artwork.
-Beyond the Cathedral doors, the maze that is central Orvieto hides stately palaces, churches, monasteries and convents.
-It would be impossible to visit them all, but highlights include Saint Andrew’s Church (12th Century), Saint Domenic’s Church (12th Century) and Saint Giovenale’s Church (11th Century).
+Beyond the Cathedral doors, the maze that is central to Orvieto hides stately palaces, churches, monasteries, and convents.
+It would be impossible to visit them all, but highlights include Saint Andrew’s Church (12th Century), Saint Domenic’s Church (12th Century), and Saint Giovenale’s Church (11th Century).

-Also fascinating is the evocative underground Orvieto, a labyrinth of tunnels, caves, galleries, wells and rooms that were dug out of the rock foundation underneath the city; you can explore them with Cellar Tours on a private guided tour.
-The best-known part of underground Orvieto is the Pozzo di San Patrizio (Saint Patrick’s Well), a deep well lined with spiraling ramps built so that donkeys could descend down to the water below.
+Also fascinating is the evocative underground Orvieto, a labyrinth of tunnels, caves, galleries, wells, and rooms that were dug out of the rock foundation underneath the city; you can explore them with Cellar Tours on a private guided tour.
+The best-known part of underground Orvieto is the Pozzo di San Patrizio (Saint Patrick’s Well), a deep well lined with spiraling ramps built so donkeys could descend to the water below.
 The city is also famous for its ceramics; the tradition dates to the days of the Etruscan city of Velzna, whose economy was based largely on ceramics.

 Gastronomy & Wine

-The white wines made near Orvieto were earning praise as far back as the Middle Ages, when thick, sweet creations were served to the Popes who came to summer on the shores of Lake Corbara.
-These, days, the city is the epicenter of the Umbrian wine business, with some 70 percent of the region’s DOC production coming out of the area surrounding Orvieto.
-The syrupy creations of years past have been replaced with clean, crisp wines with hints of fresh fruits like melon and apple, and a slightly minerally finish.
-Quintessentially Italian, these tend to be light, refreshing wines that are easy to drink and can often be described as “dewy”.
+The white wines made near Orvieto were earning praise as far back as the Middle Ages when thick, sweet creations were served to the Popes who came to summer on the shores of Lake Corbara.
+These days, the city is the epicenter of the Umbrian wine business, with some 70 percent of the region’s DOC production coming out of the area surrounding Orvieto.
+The syrupy creations of years past have been replaced with clean, crisp wines with hints of fresh fruits like melon and apple and a slightly minerally finish.
+Quintessentially Italian, these tend to be light, refreshing wines that are easy to drink and can often be described as “dewy.”